Emma Chamberlain: Fashion and business ventures

 In March 2018, Chamberlain became associated with the shopping app Dote.
 In May, 2018 Dote sent her to Austin, Texas, to the Coachella Valley Music and Arts Festival, and to Fiji with numerous other female YouTubers.
 In July 2018, Dote released a clothing line designed by Chamberlain, Low Key / High Key by Emma.
 Because of controversies related to Dote, Chamberlain cut ties with them in early 2019.

-In January 2019 Chamberlain announced a collaboration with Hollister, appearing as a model for their 2019 swim collection.
+In January 2019, Chamberlain announced a collaboration with Hollister, appearing as a model for their 2019 swim collection.

 She attended Paris Fashion Week in March 2019 in a co-sponsorship between YouTube and Louis Vuitton, which was brokered by Derek Blasberg, the head of fashion and beauty partnerships at YouTube.
 She was paired with model/YouTuber Karlie Kloss at the event.
 On June 4, 2019, Chamberlain and The Dolan Twins uploaded videos featuring each other on their respective channels.
 This was their first video collaboration since the last Sister Squad videos posted in December.
 The absence of James Charles contributed to the belief that the Sister Squad had broken up.

 In December 2019, she launched her own online mail order coffee company, Chamberlain Coffee.
 The company has since expanded its original menu to include items beyond coffee, such as teas, apparel, and coffee-ware.
-In January 2025, Chamberlain coffee opened its first permanent physical cafe in Westfield Century City Mall in Los Angeles.
+In January 2025, Chamberlain Coffee opened its first permanent physical cafe in Westfield Century City Mall in Los Angeles, followed by a second in Venice in May 2025.